The majority of track has been laid to take the tram to Newhaven as the scheme enters the final phase of construction works.

-In the coming months, localised works will continue on completed sections to resolve defects, carry out landscaping, install equipment to support the new tram line, including tram communication systems, tram stop fit-outs and the installation of overhead line equipment, street lighting and traffic signalling.
+In the coming months, localised works will continue on completed sections to resolve defects, carry out landscaping, install equipment to support the new tram line including tram communication systems, complete tram stop fit-outs and install overhead line equipment, street lighting and traffic signalling.

 Since 2019 the project has provided significant support to businesses through its £2.4m Support for Business initiative.
 As part of this more than £100k has been spent on an ‘Open for Business’ campaign, 60k deliveries have gone through dedicated logistics hubs and 140 applications have been made to the business continuity fund.
 In addition, the extremely popular itison scheme has seen over 20k vouchers sold, generating £200k spend in participating businesses.

 - Substation at Melrose Drive complete and fit-out ongoing